ikasanEIP/ikasan/ikasaneip/visualisation/dashboard/role-management.md

 - Assign and unassign 'Integration Modules' to/from 'Roles'

 ## Viewing Groups
 The 'Role' search view can be navigated to from the left hand menu in the Ikasan dashboard.
-This view provides sortable and filterable grid containing all 'Roles'.
+This view provides a sortable and filterable grid containing all 'Roles'.
 From this screen users can remove 'Roles' by clicking on the trash can icon in the grid.

 ![Role Management](../../developer/docs/quickstart-images/role-management-screen.png)